A Night At Pangong Lake Ladakh, India

 Pangong – Beauty Personified

 There comes a point when our driver parked the car and we got out to get a closer view of the lake.
 It was biting cold outside.
 We already left the bright and warm sun behind.
 This was the Himalayan Kingdom at a height of 14,270 ft. above the sea level.
 There was this screeching Pangong lake on one side and the towering snow-capped Himalayas on the other.
 We were standing as a part of a stunningly beautiful panorama bearing the Himalayan cold winds that were penetrating through our thick woollens and were making every effort to tear our skin.
 Pangong was beautiful in every way and terrifying at the same time.
 When I say ‘terrifying, I mean it in its truest sense.
 The terror you feel near the lake is equal to the beauty it reflects from a distance.
 It’s freezing restless waters threaten you with every wave dare you try spoiling its beauty.
 I’ve never seen such an awe-inspiring combination of beauty and terror.
-Being so close to the Lake and touching its waters made me realize how mountain climbers and adventure travelers feel.
+Being so close to the Lake and touching its waters made me realise how mountain climbers and adventure travellers feel.
 For a moment, I shared their emotions.
 We were also greeted by a flock of sea gulls – their swaying movements were heart-melting!

 More About Pangong